Roundhay Park: Features

 So called because it was the gathering place for troops in the First World War.
 Huge playing fields next to the park which have hosted many large-scale annual events such as Leeds Mela, and the Love Parade.
 Aviation pioneer Robert Blackburn conducted test flights of his aircraft in 1909 and in 1919 established a small airport here, with flights to London and Amsterdam.
-There is a golf course and tennis courts, as well as the use of Soldiers' Field and the Arena for sports events.

 Lakes

 Upper Lake

 The smaller of the two lakes, featuring fountains, an island and a waterfall that leads down to Waterloo lake via a ravine.
 It is 5 acre in extent, but only 3 to 4 ft deep.
 The Upper Lake is on much higher ground than Waterloo Lake.
 The lake was once abundant with White-Clawed Crayfish (Austropotamobius pallipes) but soon started to die out.
 Crayfish were reintroduced and can now once again be found in the upper lake.

 Waterloo Lake

-Constructed by soldiers who had returned from the Napoleonic wars and thus named after the Battle of Waterloo.
+Constructed by soldiers who had returned from the Napoleonic Wars and thus named after the Battle of Waterloo.
 They were unemployed, so Thomas Nicholson provided work and income to landscape a former quarry.
 It took two years to build, has an average depth of 60 ft deep and covers 33 acre.

 It was originally used for boating, and for a period there were trips around it in a steamboat called the Maid of Athens (which was sunk in the lake at the end of its useful life).
 In 1900 this was replaced by an electric launch, the Mary Gordon, which operated until 1923.
 A cafe was constructed above the boathouse.
 The lake is now used for fishing, but not boating.
 The lower part ends in a dam which included a sluice and waterfall from at least 1893.
 By 1921, the waterfall fed a bathing pool at the bottom of the dam, but both features have since been removed, and the overflow from the lake is now by a weir at the western end of the dam.

 Great Heads Beck flows southward into Waterloo Lake, which it enters at its northern end, with Wyke Beck providing the outflow.